STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 ### Accessibility

-I have been mindful during coding to ensure the website is as accessable friendly as possible.
+I have been mindful during coding to ensure the website is as accessible friendly as possible.
 I have achieved this by:

 * Using semantic HTML.
 * Using descriptive alt attributes on images on the site.
 * Ensuring there are sufficient colour contrast throughout the site.
-* Using font style with good accessibilty.
+* Using font style with good accessibility.

 ---